Barbara Ward, Baroness Jackson of Lodsworth: Later life

 Ward had recovered from cancer in the late 1940s thanks, she believed, to the spiritual support of Padre Pio.
 The illness recurred twenty years later but surgery did not cure her.
+She owned a villa in the Canary Islands.
 In 1973 she retired from Columbia University where she had been Schweitzer Professor of Economic Development for the previous five years and went to live in Lodsworth, Sussex.
 The next year she was made a Dame Commander of the Order of the British Empire, and on 18 October 1976 a life peer as Baroness Jackson of Lodsworth, of Lodsworth in the County of West Sussex; she and her husband both held noble titles in their own right.
 She wrote her last book, Progress for a Small Planet, despite her deteriorating health, discussing the "planetary community", dwindling resources used up too fast by wealthy countries, and the needs of poorer parts of the world.
 It was published in 1979, two years before her death on 31 May 1981, aged 67.

 Legacy

 In 1980, she received the Jawaharlal Nehru Award.

 Pope John Paul II sent a Cardinal to represent him at Ward's requiem service.
 At her own request, she was buried in the graveyard of the local Anglican parish church.

 Her brother, John Ward, was a noted civil engineer who, after his work on the M4 motorway in the 1960s, was appointed an Officer of the Order of the British Empire.
 Her great-niece, Marsha Shandur, is now a music presenter on radio.

+She also lived in Kau Sai Wan, Sai Kung, Hong Kong, working as a fisherman anthropologist, advocate and liaison intermittently for 30 years since the 1950s.
+In the 1970s, she liaised with Hong Kong government, then as a British colony, to abolish Basalt Island Firing Range.
+She then managed to let the government lease out abandoned houses for fishermen, so they have land-based dwellings.
+After she died a bilingual memorial epitaph was erected in her honour.

+In 2014, Barbara Ward was one of ten famous deceased persons to be honoured via a set of 10 Royal Mail postage stamps.